camille-hdl/website/content/pages/resume/index.md

 __I optimise for the success of the team and of the project.__

-I strive to follow engineering principles and industry good practices such as testing, accessibility, GDPR, performance, continuous integration, refactoring and code review.
+I strive to follow engineering principles and industry best practices such as testing, accessibility, GDPR, performance, continuous integration, refactoring and code review.
 I'm comfortable with object-oriented and functional paradigms and often use both in my projects.
 Always curious, I focus my learning efforts on subjects relevant to my current project while keeping a bird's eye view of the industry.